Editor's note: This story was originally published on July 19, 2017. It was updated on May 4, 2019.

 Looking for some ghee?
 How about fresh kimchi, Japanese beer, or pan de leche?
 Even if you don't cook, walking the aisles of an ethnic market is a pretty awesome way to spend an afternoon — stocking up on unusual, ready-to-eat foods from Korean steak-flavored Cheetos to fresh shawarma sandwiches.
 These 10 well-stocked markets, from a Russian wonderland to little India, are sure to make you feel a million miles away from the Valley.

 This market offers a huge variety of prepared foods, ingredients, and ready-to-eat goods from around East Asia, though their main focus is Korean products.
-Try some traditional fresh kimchi, pick up tempura mix and hot pepper paste, and sample Korean barbecue-flavored chips and shrimp crackers.
+At Asiana Market, you can try some traditional fresh kimchi, pick up tempura mix and hot pepper paste, and sample Korean barbecue-flavored chips and shrimp crackers.
 The store is open Monday through Saturday from 9 a.m. to 9 p.m. and on Sunday from 10 a.m. to 8 p.m.

 Lotus International Market